J.D., Georgia State University College of Law (2003)

 B.S., University of Georgia

-Hurt was born in Macon, grew up in Cordele, Ga., and finished his Bachelor of Science in Microbiology at University of Georgia.
-He worked in the poultry industry for a decade before resigning as quality assurance Director to attend law school.
+Hurt was born in Macon, grew up in Cordele, Georgia, and finished his bachelor of science in microbiology at University of Georgia.
+He worked in the poultry industry for a decade before resigning as quality assurance director to attend law school.

-Hurt is a member of the Western Circuit Bar Association, the State Bar of Georgia, the Georgia Trial Lawyers Association, the American Association of Justice, the National Association of Consumer Advocates, and is currently the Chair of the General Practice and Trial Section of the State Bar of Georgia.
+Hurt is a member of the Western Circuit Bar Association, the State Bar of Georgia, the Georgia Trial Lawyers Association, the American Association of Justice, the National Association of Consumer Advocates, and served as the chair of the General Practice and Trial Section of the State Bar of Georgia.